SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## TypeScript

+- [remote-module-loader](https://github.com/Paciolan/remote-module-loader) - Loads a CommonJS module from a remote URL for the Browser or Node.js.
 - [protobuf-ts](https://github.com/timostamm/protobuf-ts) - Protobuf and RPC for Node.js and the Web Browser.
 - [grpc-node](https://github.com/grpc/grpc-node) - gRPC for Node.js
 - [etcd3](https://github.com/microsoft/etcd3) - :bookmark: Node.js client for etcd3